bbatsche/Vagrant-Setup/README.md

 When you first run `vagrant up` inside this directory, Vagrant will automatically run the necessary Ansible scripts to configure your test server and setup your first site.
 Later on in the course if you need to create additional sites you can do so by running:

 ```
-ansible-playbook ansible/site-create.yml -l vagrant -e "domain=<your new domain>"
+ansible-playbook ansible/create-vagrant-site.yml
 ```

-The `site-create.yml` script can also optionally add your new domain to your local hosts file, facilitating the local deployment process.
+The `create-vagrant-site.yml` script can also optionally add your new domain to your local hosts file, facilitating the local deployment process.
 In order to do so however, you must have administer rights and run the script in the following manner:

 ```
-sudo ansible-playbook ansible/site-create.yml -l vagrant -e "domain=<your new domain>" -e "append_host=true"
+sudo ansible-playbook ansible/create-vagrant-site.yml -e "append_host=true"
 ```

 ## Setting up a Digital Ocean Server